harness/developer-hub/docs/continuous-integration/use-ci/set-up-test-intelligence/set-up-test-intelligence.md

 :::

 Testing is an important part of Continuous Integration (CI).
 Testing safeguards the quality of your product before shipping.
-However, test cycles often involve many tests and it can take a significant amount of time for the tests to run.
+However, test cycles often involve many tests, and it can take a significant amount of time for the tests to run.
 Additionally, the tests that run might be irrelevant to the code changes that triggered the build, and running all unit tests every time the code changes is expensive and time-consuming.

-Harness Test Intelligence improves unit test time by running only the unit tests required to confirm the quality of the code changes that triggered the build.
-You can also use [parallelism (test splitting) with Test Intelligence](#enable-parallelism-test-splitting-for-test-intelligence) to further optimize your test times.
+Harness Test Intelligence (TI) improves unit test time by running only the unit tests required to confirm the quality of the code changes that triggered the build.
+You can also use [parallelism (test splitting) with TI](#enable-parallelism-test-splitting-for-test-intelligence) to further optimize your test times.

 Using TI doesn't require you to change your build and test processes.
-To enable Test Intelligence, [add a Run Tests step](#add-the-run-tests-step) and [generate a call graph](#generate-the-initial-call-graph).
+To enable TI, [add a Run Tests step](#add-the-run-tests-step) and [generate a call graph](#generate-the-initial-call-graph).
 The **Run Tests** step executes one or more tests on a container image.
-The first time you enable Test Intelligence on a repo, you must use a webhook-based PR trigger to generate an initial call graph, which sets the baseline for test selection in future builds.
+The first time you enable TI on a repo, you must use a webhook-based PR trigger to generate an initial call graph, which sets the baseline for test selection in future builds.

 <details>
 <summary>Video summary</summary>